Farbrengen: Formats

+Farbrengens are customarily gender-segregated; most commonly nowadays this is done through separate farbrengens for each gender, although the Rebbe hosted farbrengens with both genders present but separated by a mechitza.
+A women's farbrengen is nowadays a farbrengen for women only, although the Rebbe hosted at least one in which the women sat in the men's section while the men sat in the women's section.

 Meaning of a farbrengen

 The Alter Rebbe related that a "note fell down from the Heavens," containing the following: "What a Hasidic farbrengen can achieve, even the angel Michael cannot achieve".
 However, in popular speech, most chasidim attribute the saying to Rav Hillel Paritcher.
 This power stems from the idea that when God, regarded as our father, sees that His children are sitting together in unity and love, He is then aroused with a desire to fulfill all their requests, even those of which they would not be worthy via normal means, such as via the advocacy of Michoel, the defending angel of the Jewish people.
 Indeed, Chasidic tradition includes many stories of people who were saved by taking part in a farbrengen and being thereby blessed.

 Farbrengen literally means "get together".
 It is called this name so the evil inclination will be fooled to think that this is just like any other get together and will not be on guard and try to get the person to ignore the inspiration of the gathering.

 There is a Chabad Chasidic saying "when two get together to talk of their spiritual failings, it is two Godly souls vs. one animal soul."
 The reasoning is, the Godly souls are selfless and are more than happy to unite and help each other in the spiritual failing at hand.
 However, the animal soul is innately selfish and thus each animal soul will not join forces.
 Thus, at a farbrengen, when Chassidim get together to inspire one another, they have the help of each other's Godly souls, greatly out-numbering the animal souls.